nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./ns3 --run "scratch/myfirst --PrintAttributes=ns3::PointToPointNetDevice"
+  $ ./ns3 run "scratch/myfirst --PrintAttributes=ns3::PointToPointNetDevice"

 The system will print out all of the ``Attributes`` of this kind of net device.
 Among the ``Attributes`` you will see listed is,